Complexity of polytope diameters via perfect matchings: Overview of the reductions

 We will also use the notation $V_1$ for vertices from the first set and $V_2$ for vertices of the second set.
 Next we duplicate and redirect all edges of $H$ and add edges between the two copies of every vertex, such that we obtain the following new set of edges:

-Altogether, this yields a new graph $G_H'=(V,E)$ on $2n$ vertices.
+Altogether, this yields a bipartite graph $G_H'=(V,E)$ on $2n$ vertices.
 To go from here to the final graph $G_H$, we take a second step.

-Namely, for every edge in $G_H'$ of the form $\{v_1, v_2\}$, i.e., an edge between two copies of the same vertex $v$ of $H$, we add $t$ new tower gadgets of height $h$ onto it, as described above, and call the resulting graph $G_H$.
+Namely, for every edge in $G_H'$ of the form $\{v_1, v_2\}$, i.e., an edge between two copies of the same vertex $v$ of $H$, we add $t$ tower gadgets of height $h$ onto it, as described above, and call the resulting graph $G_H$.
 A visualization of this construction can be found in \cref{fig:complete-construction}.